dklounge/workshop-1/ruby_for_programmers/ruby_for_programmers.md

 # Modules and Mixins

-Ruby has a mixin-based inheritance system that is somewhat like multiple inheritance with one primary ancestor class.
+* Ruby has a mixin-based inheritance system that is somewhat like multiple inheritance.
+* Any class (or object) can *include* a Module
+  * also known as *mixing in*
+  * so Modules are also called Mixins
+* Modules provide *behavior* but no *state*
+  * more precisely, they affect the extending object's state

 !SLIDE